kirtisadafale/SpringPaging/paging/README.md

 ## Endpoints

-- GET /movies?pageNo=0&pageSize=10 - returns a paged list of movies
+-- GET /movies?pageNo=1&pageSize=10 - returns a paged list of movies (pageNo is 1-based)
 - POST /movies - accepts JSON movie payload and publishes it to the `movies` Kafka topic (the consumer persists it and writes an audit record)

 Example POST payload: